How to make your own bows

 Open up the circle of ribbon a bit, holding the two center points with your fingers.
 Take care not to drop the two ends of the ribbon.

 Re-fold the circle so that the center points are now the end points.
-Look closely at the first picture below and see how the two ribbon ends are positioned near the crease.
-This overlap is important.

 Holding one of the creases firmly in your hand, use a pair of sharp scissors to snip off the corners of the ribbon.
 Be careful not to cut the ribbon all the way across, or else the bow will fall apart.
 Just notch out the corners to remove some of the bulk.